 Stop asking couples when they’re having kids

-So, if you tend to ask others when they’re having kids, it’s time to stop that.
+So, if you like to ask others when they’re having kids, it’s time to stop that.
 It’s rude, insensitive, and it disregards people’s privacy.
 It’s also none of your business.

 The reality is that if people want kids, they will work on having kids.
-They don’t need you to prod them about it.
+They don’t need you to prod them.

 If they don’t have kids, it’s either because